The Animation Process – Complete Step by Step Guide 2026

 The next crucial (and fun!) animation step involves bringing the script to life with the help of the right narrator.
 It’s important to choose a professional voiceover talent that can help set the tone for the video.

 That’s why, in this phase of the animation production process, you’ll listen to our pool of talented voiceover artists and select your favorite one.
-I know it can be pretty hard to choose only one, so to help you narrow down your options, we always suggest that you first think about whether you want a more masculine or feminine voice.
+It can be pretty hard to choose only one, so to help you narrow down your options, we always suggest that you first think about whether you want a more masculine or feminine voice.
 Then, choose the actor whose style you believe represents your brand’s attitude more accurately.
-This step is particularly important for corporate videos and educational video production, where it’s key to use the right tone to convey your message.

 6. Illustration: Creating the Characters and Backgrounds